Leatherland lived in Essex for 60 years. He was a leading figure in the political and social life of the county.

-Leatherland wrote a weekly column in the Municipal Journal for over 10 years.
+Leatherland wrote a weekly column in the Municipal Journal for over ten years.
 As a result of this, he became a well known national figure in local government circles.

 He also wrote a series of articles on local government themes for NALGO, the local goverment trade union.
-The Leatherland series of articles were widely used by schools and colleges in the teaching of civics.
-NALGO proposed to turn the articles into a school and college textbook, although this idea never came to fruition.
+The Leatherland series of articles were widely used by schools and colleges in the teaching of civics, and NALGO proposed to turn them into a school and college textbook, although this idea never came to fruition.

-Leatherland served as a magistrate for 26 years and became deputy chairman of the magistrates bench in Epping.
+Leatherland served as a magistrate for 26 years.
+He became deputy chairman of the magistrates bench in Epping.

 He played a prominent part in the establishment of Basildon as a New Town and served as a member of Basildon Development Corporation.